stassa/louise/README.md

 The predicate `learn/1` implements Louise's default learning setting that learns a program one-clause-at-a-time without memory of what was learned before.
-This is limited in that clauses learned in an earlier step cannot be re-used and so it's not possible to learn more complex recursive relations, or learn programs with mutliple clauses "calling" each other.
+This is limited in that clauses learned in an earlier step cannot be re-used and so it's not possible to learn programs with mutliple clauses "calling" each other, or single recursive clauses that can only be self-resolved.

 Louise overcomes this limitation with Dynamic learning, a learning setting where programs are learned incrementally: the program learned in each dynamic learning